 The officers of the FTS are elected annually, but all parents/carers are welcome to join the committee meetings; these are publicised in the Trafalgar School Weekly Newsletter.
-An example of items purchased for the school include:

-laptops, Fun Theatre, story sacks, class presents at Christmas time, Year 2 leavers' teddy bears, book bags for all the new entrants and visiting speakers and entertainers to name but a few!
+An example of items purchased for the school include: laptops, Fun Theatre, story sacks, class presents at Christmas time, interactive whiteboards and visiting speakers and entertainers to name but a few!